-How to Publish an eBook on Kindle, Apple iTunes, Google Play, and more!
+How to Publish an eBook on Kindle, Apple, and Google Play

 There are many ways you can publish your eBook and get it distributed to booksellers.
 Here is the process I used to publish an eBook for free and get it into all of the major distribution channels: